Benfoster180/Brave_Bat_Farm/README.md

 The autohot key is activate by pressing F1 once pressed the code will run for 24hrs if you want to close the code at any point press F2 and the code will stop

-This code was made as proof concept, i take no legal responabilty of how this is used, if any oen who is working as part of the brave team wishes for its removeral send me a message and it will be taken dowm
+This code was made as proof concept, i take no legal responabilty of how this is used!